cs399f24/TaskNest/docs/launch_aws.md

 ###### Flags:
 - `--image-id` Specifies the ID of the AMI to use for the instance.
 - `--instance-type` Specifies the instance type.
+- `--iam-instance-profile` Specifies the IAM role the EC2 will have.
 - `--key-name` Specifies the name of the ssh key pair.
 - `--network-interfaces`:
     - `AssociatePublicIpAddress` Indicates whether to associate a public IP address.